sebagb/TaskManagerNet/README.md

 ## API Documentation

 The API documentation is provided via Swagger UI included with ASP.NET Core configuration.
+It can be accessed on `/swagger/index.html`

+## Docker
+A dockerfile and docker-compose.yaml are provided to setup the application and database provider.
+By default ASP.NET will run on port `8080` and the database server on port `3306`

 ## First Steps
 1. Register a member on `POST /member/register`.